petermcd/monzo-api/docs/source/developers.rst

 to code being committed by Git.
 Some of the tasks will even correct the data instead of throwing an error.

-If you would like to run the checks without cmmitting code you can run the following command:
+If you would like to run the checks without committing code you can run the following command:

 .. code-block:: bash